 Beat the heat this summer

 Strap on your skates any day of the week and head to the O’Brien Group Arena in the Docklands.
 Slide your way across the ice to some refreshing beats, or prepare your best skating moves in time for Friday night’s RnB party.

 Catch a flick at one of Melbourne's best cinemas and take total advantage of their cool, air-conditioned rooms.
 Plus, who could pass up a choc top on a scorcher like this?

-Don’t forget a jacket when you make your way to Fitzroy's Ice Bar.
+Don’t forget a jacket when you make your way to Fed Square's Ice Bar.
 The venue remains at Arctic temperatures, which means that glass made of ice won't melt in your hand as you drink a refreshing cocktail.

 This grand modernist building on St Kilda Road lays claim to Australia's oldest and most popular art museum, the NGV.
 That title has been won thanks to the gallery's top-notch and diverse permanent collection, their fantastic visiting collections and an ongoing series of additional events aimed at locals and tourists alike.
 All visitors to the NGV must pass the water wall upon entry, and yes, it is hard to resist touching it on a super hot day.